 This paper describes a method of modeling the motion uncertainty of moving obstacles and its application to mobile robot motion planning.
-The method explicitly considers three sources of motion uncertainty: path ambiguity, velocity uncertainty, and observation uncertainty.
-The model is represented by a probabilistic distribution over possible position on a path of a moving obstacle.
-Using this model, the best robot motion is selected which minimizes the expected time of reaching the destination.
+The method explicitly considers three sources of uncertainty: path ambiguity, velocity uncertainty, and observation uncertainty.
+The uncertainty model represents the position of an obstacle at a certain time point by a probabilistic distribution over possible positions on each possible path of the moving obstacle.
+Using this model, the best robot motion is selected in a decisiontheoretic way.
 By considering not the range but the distribution of the uncertainty, more efficient behaviors of the robot are realized.